-Students must earn a minimum of a B to successfully complete the program.
-Any student earning a C or less will be given an I-Incomplete and be required to re-take the classes.
+Students must earn a Pass - Able to Treat Complex Cases - to successfully complete the Sexology Education portion of the program.
+Students will need to achieve a Satisfactory grade in their specialty.
+Any student not achieving this will be given an I-Incomplete and be required to re-take classes in their weak areas.
 The student will be given case studies with resources in order to master the subject.
 The relevant IICS instructor will be available to develop a remedial plan with the student that will address problem areas.
 The instructor will monitor the student's progress and report to the Director.
 There will be no additional charge unless the student seeks individual consultation with a consultant outside of IICS.